-Best Time To Visit Lake O’Hara
+When is the Best Time To Visit Lake O’Hara?

 ↓ Join the community ↓

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies travel advice and information.
+The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
 Including hike info and off-season travel information.
-This is also a place where you can meet one another when you’re in need of adventure buddies.
+This is also where you can meet one another when you need adventure buddies.

 Plan Your Trip to the Canadian Rockies

 - Hiking in the Rockies: Purchase an AllTrails subscription to have a mobile map on you as you hike.